 The presence of a fence in the field alongside a sheugh does not affect eligibility provided its sole purpose is to protect the sheugh and it is located no more than 1m from the top of the bank of the sheugh.
-If the fence is greater than one metre from the top of the bank of the sheugh and the area enclosed by the fence is not an ungrazed grass margin or riparian zone under an Agri-environment scheme agreement, the area between the fence and the field boundary (including sheugh and hedge if present) is ineligible.
+If the fence is greater than 1m from the top of the bank of the sheugh and the area enclosed by the fence is not a riparian zone or riparian buffer under an Agrienvironment scheme agreement, the area between the fence and the field boundary (including sheugh and hedge if present) is ineligible.